csk99/har/README.md

 2. You can download raw data from here Raw Data is being kept [here](https://www.crcv.ucf.edu/data/UCF101/UCF101.rar) .

-    *Choose the activities videos folders you're interested in (or everything) and put them inside the dataset folder* *NOte: Be aware that the whole dataset of UCF is about 6.5Go*
+    *Choose the activities videos folders you're interested in (or everything) and put them inside the dataset folder* *Note: Be aware that the whole dataset of UCF is about 6.5Go*

 3. Create a virtual env in the project folder (for help see this [tutorial](https://www.freecodecamp.org/news/how-to-setup-virtual-environments-in-python/))
 4. Run the following command to install the necessary packages